meatec/analysis_task/README.md

 Tasks To Do:
+Create a jupyter notebook.

-1. Import the 3 datasets and join them as one file
+1. Import the 2 datasets and join them as one file.
 2. Analyse each variable such as voltage, time, current, capacity, energy, cycle_Index
 3. Perform the exploratory data analysis (EDA : Univariate, Bivariate etc) and clean the data.
 4. Extract only charging phase related data.
 (Charge when current > 0)